abarlukova/Diets_assistant/README.md

 ## Preparation

-1. Add your OpenAI API key to the `.env` file:
+1. Add your OpenAI API key to the `diets-rag-app/.env` file:

     ```bash
     # PostgreSQL Configuration